chlobg/js-note-app/README.md

 # 📝 Note App

 A simple web application that allows users to create, display, and store notes directly in the browser using `localStorage`.
-No backend required — your data stays in your browser.

 ---

 ## 🚀 Features